dhh1128/codecraft.co/good-fences-make-good-neighbors.md

     comment: |
       Doug: On an intuitive level, I have been splitting my headers into the internal and external categories for years, without realizing exactly why.
 Your comment made me realize that's what was going on, somewhere in the back of my mind.
 Thanks for twisting the focus knob!
 ---
 In Robert Frost's poem, "Mending Wall", two farmers meet each spring to rebuild the rock wall between their properties.
 One farmer is the narrator.
 He notes that the unseen forces of winter and weather always cause some decay ("something there is that doesn't love a wall"), and he wonders why the wall is necessary.
-There's apple orchard on one side, and pine forest on the other--it's not as if something will be kept in or out.
+There's apple orchard on one side, and pine forest on the other &mdash; it's not as if something will be kept in or out.
 The other farmer answers with the repeated aphorism "good fences make good neighbors."

 <figure><img alt="" src="http://farm1.staticflickr.com/74/226824603_1285fc9181.jpg" width="500" height="333" /><figcaption>photo credit: DragonWoman (Flickr)</figcaption></figure>